 Multiple logistic regression was conducted on factors that were significantly associated with Family planning at the bivariate level.
-Highest level of education attained, marital status and number of children respondents had were found to be statistically significant at the multiple logistic regression analysis level (P <0.05) (Table 4.6).
-Specifically, women who had secondary education were 2.6 times more likely to have adequate knowledge on family planning compared to those with no formal education (AOR= 2.6; 95% CI=1.56-4.29, p=0.018).
-Women who had tertiary education were 1.23 times more likely to have adequate knowledge on family planning compared to those with no formal education (AOR= 1.23; 95% CI=1.036.43, p=0.001).
-Women who were married were 3.2 times more likely to have adequate knowledge on family planning compared to those who were umarried
+Highest level of education attained, marital status and number of children respondents had were found to be statistically significant at the multiple logistic regression analysis level (P < 0.05) (Table 4.6).
+The odds of having adequate knowledge among women with secondary education is approximately 3 times the odds of having adequate knowledge among women with no formal education (AOR= 2.6; 95% CI=1.56-4.29, p=0.018).

-(AOR= 3.2; 95% CI=0.56-3.78, p=0.014).
+The odds of having adequate knowledge among women with tertiaryeducation is 1.23 times the odds of having adequate knowledge among women with no formal education (AOR= 1.23; 95% CI=1.03-6.43, p=0.001).

+The odds of having adequate knowledge among women who are married is approximately about 3 times the odds of having adequate knowledge among women who are unmarried (AOR= 3.2; 95% CI=0.56-3.78, p=0.014).